Elitch Theatre: History

-In 2018 the outdoor films and summer children's programming at the theater were cancelled due to $800,000 in damages caused by wind and a hail storm.
+In 2018, the outdoor films and summer children's programming at the theater were cancelled due to $800,000 in damages caused by wind and a hail storm.

 Restoration

-The theatre closed in 1991 and sat empty for the next 11 years.A nonprofit organization, the Historic Elitch Gardens Theatre Foundation, was formed in 2002 to raise funds, maintain, preserve and restore the theatre and carousel pavilion.
-In 2006, the Historic Elitch Gardens Theatre Foundation received $5 million in federal, state, and city funding, plus grants and private donations.
-Work began on phase 1 -- saving and restoring the historic exterior.
+The theatre closed in 1991 and sat empty for the next 11 years.A nonprofit organization, the Historic Elitch Gardens Theatre Foundation, was formed in 2002 to raise funds, maintain, preserve, and restore the theatre and carousel pavilion.
+In 2006, the Foundation received $5 million in federal, state, and city funding, plus grants and private donations, and work began on Phase 1 to save and restore the historic exterior.
 The groundbreaking for the renovation of the theatre began with restoring the building's exterior, including a concrete foundation under the exterior walls.
-The roof, gable, main entrance/lobby, and exterior walls were replaced and painted.A section of dressing rooms and shops on the West side of the building was demolished.
+The roof, gable, main entrance/lobby, and exterior walls were replaced and painted.
+A section of dressing rooms and shops on the West side of the building was demolished.
 Exterior restoration on the historic auditorium was completed in 2007.

 Phase 2 of the restoration (2013-2014) included various health and safety upgrades, including restoring electricity and lighting throughout the building and the addition of a fire suppression system.
-This upgrade allowed the theatre to get temporary occupancy and begin tours and limited events.
+This upgrade allowed the theatre to implement temporary occupancy and begin tours and limited events.

-With the completion of Phase 3 (2020-2021) restrooms were added, a new roof was put on, and various other upgrades were made, allowing for the theatre to gain permanent occupancy.
+With the completion of Phase 3 (2020-2021), restrooms were added, a new roof was installed, and various other upgrades were made, allowing for the theatre to implement permanent occupancy.

+In summer 2022, the Foundation offered select free outdoor movie showings.
+In summer 2023, the interior had been sufficiently restored for a series of indoor movies and tours.
+By late 2023, the Foundation had high hopes for its Phase 4 progress, expecting to offer live shows in summer 2024, albeit without full lighting, rigging, and sound.
+Opening the 400 balcony seats is part of Phase 5.

-Fundraising continues for interior renovations, including the need for theatre rigging, lighting, sound, etc. The vision is to reopen as a multimedia performing arts complex for the community offering education, film, live music, and theatre.
+Fundraising continues for interior renovations, including the need for theatre rigging, lighting, and sound.
+The plan is to reopen as a multimedia performing arts complex for the community, offering education, film, live music, and theatre.